Skip directly to site content

 Total cycles

-Because ART consists of several steps, an ART procedure is typically referred to as a cycle of treatment rather than a procedure at a single point in time.
-The start of an ART cycle is usually when a woman begins taking medication to stimulate egg production or begins monitoring with the intent of having embryos transferred.
-This is the number of ART cycles started.
+The total number of all ART cycles started, which usually means that a woman began taking medication to stimulate egg production or began monitoring with the intent of having embryos transferred.
 The total number of ART cycles is calculated as the sum of (1) the number of cycles started with the intent to freeze all resulting eggs or embryos (for example, short term banking or fertility preservation); (2) the number of cycles started with the intent to transfer fresh or frozen eggs retrieved from either the patient or donor; and (3) the number of cycles started with the intent to transfer fresh or frozen embryos created from fresh or frozen eggs retrieved from either the patient or donor.

-The number of cycles started with the intent of freezing and banking all eggs or embryos for at least 12 months for future use; * Reported sample size of 1 through 4 have been suppressed.
+The total number of ART cycles started with the intent of freezing and banking all eggs or embryos for at least 12 months for future use.

 Pregnancies